 Delta’s dresser drawers are not full-extension—that means the drawers are shorter than the dresser is deep, resulting in less storage than you might think.

 More than one parent tells us the dressers, often sold as a package of “Lifetime” furniture, barely last a year before falling apart.
-One might respond to all these complaints by pointing out the low price of the furniture ($200 for dresser!) means Delta has to cut many corners to get to that price point.
+Delta clearly has cut corners to get to that $200 price point.
+But hey, let’s say money is tight but you envision upgrading your kid’s bedroom furniture in a few years—this might be a good place-holder.

 The take-home message: the cribs are fine, but skip the dressers.
 And customer service at Delta is lacking—the company has to do a better job returning customer emails and phone calls.